prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Keypad Calculator/README.md

 ## Short Description

 - I am using keypad to take numbers and operator as input from user.
-- The program will calculate the result and print it on screen
+- The program will calculate the result and print it on screen.
+- This calculator can perform operations on multiple digit number.

 ## Workflow of the Project

-- When the simulation is started, and numbers and operator are given as input it will get printed on lcd screen.
+- When the simultion is started, the keypad will be ready to take inputs.
-- After pressing # , you will see the result.
+- if we push any digit button on the keypad, it will take it as first operand till sesond digit is entered.
+- If second digit button is pressed before operator button, keypad will consider it as double digit number, and so on.
+- Similarly it will happen for second operator.
+- When * button is pressed, the LCD will display the results.

 ## Setup instructions